ACINQ/eclair/docs/API.md

 :rotating_light: **Attention:** Eclair's API should NOT be accessible from the outside world (similarly to Bitcoin Core API).

+The API cannot be used from a web browser: requests that set the `Origin` header (which browsers always do) are rejected.
+This protects against cross-site request forgery, since browsers attach cached basic auth credentials to cross-site requests.
+Command-line tools and other back-ends never set that header and are unaffected.

 ## Payment notification

 Eclair accepts websocket connection on `ws://localhost:<port>/ws`, and emits a message containing the payment hash of a payment when receiving a payment.